 To start from the Riverview Drive parking lot [Eastern End-Chugnut Trail]; From the junction of Routes 17 & 26 in Vestal follow Route 26 north over the Susquehanna River.
 Take your first exit down to Route 17C (E Main St) and head right.
 Take an immediate right on Roosevelt Ave and follow to Riverview Dr. Turn right and the parking lot will be on your left.

 Two Rivers Greenway is a region al network of trails surrounding the greater Binghamton area.
-These trails include the Chenango River Trail, also known as the Binghamton River Trail starts at Southside Park in Binghamton, crosses a pedestrian bridge over the Susquehanna River and travels north alongside the Chenango River (east bank) to Cheri Lindsey Park.
+These trails include the Chenango River Trail, also known as the Binghamton River Trail that starts at Southside Park in Binghamton, crosses a pedestrian bridge over the Susquehanna River and travels North alongside the East Bank of the Chenango River to Cheri Lindsey Park.
 A short on-road section takes you across the Chenango River to Otsiningo Park where you may continue North through the park.
 In Otsiningo Park, bike and pedestrian paths are combined with picnic areas and athletic fields on a unique area of wooded riverbank.
 If you check out the Park Map you'll see that the trails are color coded and represent different sections in the park.
-For my route I divided the park into two sections; The Riverside Trail which follows alongside the river from Bevier St out to Howell Drive and the Inside Trail that travels along the inner park from Howell Drive back to Bevier St creating a nice long Loop.
+I created a Loop Route through the park.
+The Otsiningo Park Loop Trail follows trails North alongside the West Bank of the Chenango River to the Howell Drive parking lot.
+It then Loops South back through the park utilizing inland trails.
 For more information visit; OTSININGO PARK .
 From Otsiningo Park you can also access the Route 11 Greenway, which travels North-South alongside Route 11.
-The Route 434 Greenway connects the southern end of the Chenango River Trail west parallel to Route 434 to Binghamton University.
-Currently under construction in 2021.
-Future plans call for continuing this trail west to connect to the Vestal Rail Trail in Vestal.
-The Vestal Rail Trail runs along the former rail bed of the Delaware, Lackawanna & Western Railroad.
+The Route 434 Greenway connects the Southern End of the Chenango River Trail West parallel to Route 434 to Binghamton University.
+Further West in Vestal, the Vestal Rail Trail runs West along the former rail bed of the Delaware, Lackawanna & Western Railroad.
 Built in the 1880's this line ran from Binghamton to Buffalo.
-North, across the Susquehanna River you can connect to the Chugnut Trail, which utilizes part of the Susquehanna River Levee system in the town of Endicott.
-Currently under construction in 2021.
-For more information visit; BMTS; TWO RIVERS GREENWAY .
+Also, from the Center of the Vestal Rail Trail, you can connect to the Chugnut Trail by heading North, across the Susquehanna River, which utilizes part of the Susquehanna River Levee system in the town of Endicott.
+For more information visit; TWO RIVERS GREENWAY .

 Chenango River Trail:

-Starting from Conklin & Pennsylvania Aves in Binghamton; The Southern End of the Chenango River Trail starts at Conklin & Pennsylvania Aves, next to Southside Park and travels over the Susquehanna River via an iron pedestrian bridge (former South Washington Street Parabolic Bridge; 1886 Berlin Iron Bridge Company, East Berlin, CT ).
+Starting from Conklin & Pennsylvania Aves in Binghamton; The Southern End of the Chenango River Trail starts at Conklin & Pennsylvania Aves, next to Southside Park and travels North over the Susquehanna River via an iron pedestrian bridge (former South Washington Street Parabolic Bridge; 1886 Berlin Iron Bridge Company, East Berlin, CT ).

-Note; This is also the start of the Route 434 Greenway.
+Note; This is also the start of the Eastern End of the Route 434 Greenway.
 See Below.

 A BIKE LANE travels down the center of the bridge.
 Three separate paths lead from the bridge when you reach the opposite side.

-Note; Right takes you across N Shore Dr to a Map Board for on-road biking routes in the area.
+Note; Right the BIKE LANE takes you across N Shore Dr to a Map Board for on-road biking routes in the area.

-Head left down to Confluence Park where you'll find some history on the Chenango Canal (this was the southern end of the 97 mile canal).
+Head left down to Confluence Park where you'll find some history on the Chenango Canal (this was the Southern End of the 97 mile canal).
 Follow the paved trail right through the park to a tunnel underneath N Shore Dr. This will bring you to the Chenango River Promenade alongside the Chenango River.
 The trail travels North above & along the Eastern Side of the river.
 At 0.3 miles the trail splits.
 You may take either trail.

 Note; Left brings you down alongside the river for a bit before heading back up at a 0.5 miles by some granite terraces.
 If you continue straight underneath Court St the trail simply dead ends at 0.6 miles.

 Heading right takes you above the river with access to downtown Binghamton.
 Nice period street lamps and benches along the trail.
 Pass by the ramp to the lower trail at 0.5 miles before coming to Court St. Two Rivers Greenway Map Board.
-Cross-light over Court St and then back to the trail.
-Travel along a promenade with tree lined benches overlooking the river.
+Cross-light over Court St to the MLK Park & Promenade with tree lined benches overlooking the river.
 When you reach E Clinton St after 0.9 miles the trail detours right to Water St. Continue North, along Water St via a paved trail.
 You pass underneath two active RR bridges and by some beautiful old brick buildings before you come alongside the river again at 1.2 miles.
 Pass by some floodplains on your left and commercial/industrial along your right.
 You come to Cheri Lindsey Park parking lot at 1.8 miles.
 Binghamton Skatepark, North Side Pool, playground & sports fields.
 Two Rivers Greenway Map Board.
 The paved trail continues East alongside Truesdell St, turning into a double-sided sidewalk out to Chenango St at 2.1 miles.
 Continue left, North, on-road along Chenango St (wide shoulder/sidewalk available) to Bevier St. Head left, West, utilizing the Bevier Street BIKE LANE and cross over the Chenango River.
 This will bring you to the Otsiningo Park Trails trailhead and entrance to Otsiningo Park on your right after 2.6 miles.

 Otsiningo Park Trails:

 Starting from the Howell Drive parking lot [Return Route]; Heading South; Follow the Otsiningo Park Loop Trail South along the closed road past the soccer fields and into the wooded flood plains along New North Trail.
 This section of the park is narrow as you have the river along your left and I-81 up to your right.
 Travel underneath I-88 where you leave the interstate behind.
 When the trail splits you can head either way as it rejoins quickly.
 Your now following the River Trail.
 Continue straight past a spur trail on the right that leads up to the park offices, restrooms and a pavilion at 1.6 miles before coming to a Y-intersection.
-Bear right.
-Your now following my Inside Trail Route along the Center Loop Trail.
+Bear right along the Center Loop Trail.
 Cross the park road and into the center of the park.
 Parking lots and picnic tables are located along this section.
 You'll pass by a playground before crossing back over the park road and coming to a T-intersection.
 Head right along the Pond Loop Trail around the small pond.
 At your next intersection head right up to Bevier Street at 2.5 miles.
-A Loop of 5 miles total.
+5 mile Loop.

 Route 434 Greenway:

-Starting from Conklin & Pennsylvania Aves; I have not checked this trail out yet.
+Starting from Conklin & Pennsylvania Aves in Binghamton [Eastern End]; I have not checked this trail out yet.

-Note; This is also the start of the Chenango River Trail.
+Note; This is also the start of the Southern End of the Chenango River Trail.
 See Above.

-The Route 434 Greenway follows a double-wide sidewalk west along the south side of Pennsylvania Ave.
-Pennsylvania Ave quickly turns south as a bridge over Route 434.
-Across Route 434 the trail turns left off Pennsylvania Ave and becomes paved as it wraps left traveling underneath Pennsylvania Ave.
-It then heads through a tunnel under an on-ramp bringing you back alongside Pennsylvania Ave after 0.3 miles.
-The next 2.5 mile section of trail west to Murray Hill Rd by Binghamton University is currently under construction as of 2021.
+The Route 434 Greenway follows a double-wide sidewalk West along the South Side of Pennsylvania Ave.
+Pennsylvania Ave quickly turns South as a bridge over Route 434.
+Across Route 434 the trail turns left off Pennsylvania Ave and becomes paved as it travels back underneath Pennsylvania Ave.
+It then heads through a tunnel under an on-ramp.

 Vestal Rail Trail: